Little Chef

-Little Chef was a British chain of roadside restaurants; founded in 1958 by Sam Alper and Peter Merchant who were inspired by American diners.
+Little Chef was a British chain of roadside restaurants; opened in June 1960 by Sam Alper who was inspired by American diners.
 The chain was famous for the "Olympic Breakfast" – its version of a full English breakfast – as well as its "Early Starter" and "Jubilee Pancakes".
-The restaurants were mostly located on A roads, often paired with a Travelodge hotel, a Burger King and a petrol station.
-The chain was also located along motorways in Moto Services, for a time.
+The restaurants were mostly located on A roads, often paired with budget hotels and petrol stations.

-The chain expanded rapidly throughout the 1970s, with its parent company acquiring its only major competitor, Happy Eater, in the 1980s.
+The chain expanded rapidly throughout the 1970s, with its parent company acquiring its only major competitor, Happy Eater, in August 1986.
 After all Happy Eater locations were converted to the Little Chef fascia in the late 1990s, the chain peaked with 439 restaurants.
-Little Chef began to face decline in the early 2000s, mainly due to over-expansion, meaning it could not properly invest in all of its locations, as well as competition from fast-food restaurants and pub chains.
+Little Chef began to face decline in the early 2000s, mainly due to over-expansion, meaning it could not properly invest in all of its locations, as well as competition from fast-food and pub chains.
 By the end of 2005, almost half of its locations had been closed.

-In early 2007, the chain was rescued from administration and subsequently reduced to 196 restaurants.
-This was followed by another closure programme in 2012 to reduce the chain to 94 restaurants.
-In early 2017, owners Kout Food Group sold the remaining 70 locations to Euro Garages who would convert the buildings into Starbucks, Greggs, Subway or KFC franchises.
-After Euro Garages' licence to use the Little Chef name expired, the remaining 36 restaurants became EG Diner in January 2018, and were either converted or closed by the end of October 2018.
+In January 2007, the chain was rescued from administration and subsequently reduced to 196 restaurants.
+This was followed by another closure programme in January 2012 to reduce the chain to 94 restaurants.
+In February 2017, owners Kout Food Group sold the remaining 70 locations to Euro Garages who converted the buildings into Starbucks, Greggs, Subway or KFC franchises.
+After Euro Garages' licence to use the Little Chef name expired, the remaining 36 restaurants became EG Diner by February 2018, and were either converted or closed by the end of October 2018.

 The defunct Little Chef brand is still owned by Kout Food Group; however, the trademark is now registered in Kuwait as the group is no longer operating in the United Kingdom.